organisciak/dissertation/document/2_litreview.md

 ### Quality Control

 The classification of human computation systems by @quinn_human_2011 includes quality control as a primary dimension.
-Here they consider how the system protects against poor contributions, such as reputation systems, input or output agreement, multi-contribution redundancy, a crowd review workflow, expert review, and designs that disincentivize poor quality or obstruct the ability to do so.
+Here they consider how the system protects against poor contributions, such as reputation systems, input or output agreement, multi-contribution redundancy, a crowd review workflow, expert review, and designs that disincentive poor quality or obstruct the ability to do so.

 ### Common Design Patterns